Flotomate/product_docs/source/admin/admin-automation/ad-email-notifications.rst

 Setting Email Notifications
 ***************************

-Flotomate has 67 predefined email notifications that are sent on particular events.
+Motadata has 67 predefined email notifications that are sent on particular events.
 Emails notifications are useful in keeping stakeholders up to date with the operations of the product.
 You have complete control over the content of the notifications, and you can even